vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML5 && CSS3/Test/CSS Questions/README.md

 4. How to select all paragraph elements with a lang attribute?

-5. What is ``float`` proprety in CSS?
+5. What is ``float`` property in CSS?

 6. What is CSS Box model and its used?

-7. Is there a way to restore the default proprety value using CSS?
+7. Is there a way to restore the default property value using CSS?

 8. What is ``inline``, ``inline-block`` and ``block``?
 How they are different from each other?